jasonchrion/hive-testbench/README.md

 - Step 2: Decide which test suite(s) you want to use.

   hive-testbench comes with data generators and sample queries based on both the TPC-DS and TPC-H benchmarks.
-You can choose to use either or both of these benchmarks for experiementation.
+You can choose to use either or both of these benchmarks for experimentation.
 More information about these benchmarks can be found at the Transaction Processing Council homepage.

 - Step 3: Compile and package the appropriate data generator.